paulh002/sdrberry/README.md

 Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering Currently it also supports basic BLE as controler input.
 I use a ESP32 as BLE server with a service for an optical encoder.

-To install you need to configure rasberry pi OS (buster) in text only mode, (switch off the GUI) Compiled using VisualGDB copy the cfg file (in install directory) to the home dir of the application
+To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB copy the cfg file (in install directory) to the home dir of the application